mdrv/wbh/README.md

 -   🎛️ **Customizable**: Set metadata, header and footer as you like
 -   🌲 **Tree-shakeable**: Unused imports stay out of bundle
 -   🚀 **Easy to use**: Comes with TypeScript and `mountError` function

+Any question?
+You can first read [Q&A](https://github.com/mdrv/wbh/wiki/Q&A) on the wiki.

 ## 📷 Screenshot